jmlon/crypto/README.md

 - Double a point
 - Multiply a point by a scalar
 - Check if a point is in the elliptic curve
+- The inverse of a point wrt. addition

 See the file examples.js for basic usage patterns.